SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-01-advisory-spookyssl.md

 with updated images as soon as the Linux distributors have provided updated base images.
 Note that SCS has defined [metadata](https://github.com/SovereignCloudStack/Docs/blob/main/Design-Docs/Image-Properties-Spec.md) for images that allow users to see the build date.
-Any image that's older than 2022-11-01 and includes OpenSSL-3.0.x will very likely be vulnerable.
+Any image that is older than 2022-11-01 and includes OpenSSL-3.0.x will very likely be vulnerable.

 ## Fixing applications